Four-manifolds, geometries and knots: Complex surfaces and related structures

 $\kappa=1$: minimal properly elliptic surfaces ($\widetilde{\mathbb{SL}}\times\mathbb{E}^1$, $\mathbb{H}^2\times\mathbb{E}^2$).

-$\kappa=2$: minimal (algebraic) surfaces of general type ($\mathbb{H}^2\times\mathbb{H}^2$, $\mathbb{H}^2(\mathbb{C})$, -).
+$\kappa=2$: minimal (algebraic) surfaces of general type ($\mathbb{H}^2\times\mathbb{H}^2$, $\mathbb{H}^2(\mathbb{C})$, --).

-A {\it Hopf surface} is a complex surface whose universal covering space is homeomorphic to $S^3 \times R\cong C^2 -\{ 0\} $.
+A {\it Hopf surface} is a complex surface whose universal covering space is homeomorphic to $S^3\times\mathbb{R}\cong\mathbb{C}^2\setminus\{0\}$.
 Some Hopf surfaces admit no compatible geometry, and there are $\mathbb{S}^3\times\mathbb{E}^1 $-manifolds that admit no complex structure.
 The {\it Inoue} surfaces are exactly the complex surfaces admitting one of the geometries $\mathbb{S}ol^4_0$ or $\mathbb{S}ol^4_1$.
-(A theorem of Bogomolov asserts that every minimal complex surface $S$ with $\kappa=-\infty$, $\beta_1(S)=1$ and $\beta_2(S)=0$ is either a Hopf surface or an Inoue surface.
-See [Tl94] for a complete proof.)
+Surfaces of {\it class VII} have $\kappa=-\infty$ and $\beta_1=1$, and are not yet fully understood.
+(A theorem of Bogomolov asserts that every minimal complex surface of class VII with $\beta_2(S)=0$ is either a Hopf surface or an Inoue surface.
+See \cite{[Tl94]} for a complete proof.)

 A {\it rational surface} is a complex surface birationally equivalent to $CP^2$.
 Minimal rational surfaces are diffeomorphic to $CP^2$ or to $CP^1\times CP^1$.
 A {\it ruled surface} is a complex surface which is holomorphically fibred over a smooth complex curve (closed orientable 2-manifold) of genus $g>0$ with fibre $CP^1$.
 Rational and ruled surfaces may be characterized as the complex surfaces $S$ with $\kappa(S)=-\infty$ and $\beta_1(S)$ even.
 Not all ruled surfaces admit geometries compatible with their complex structures.